Computing

 Programming extended – Solving practical problems in Python

-GCSE AQA Computer Science
+GCSE AQA COMPUTER SCIENCE

 Students will develop and apply computational thinking skills to analyse problems and design solutions across a range of contexts whilst gaining practical experience of designing, writing, and testing computer programs that accomplish specific goals.
 Students will develop an awareness of the impact of computing on individuals, society and the environment, including ethical, legal and ownership issues.